 Entity Governance

-Standardized bylaws, voting, ownership transfer, privilege management, and operational constraints for entities that may be partially or fully autonomous.
+Standardized bylaws, voting, ownership transfer, privilege management, and lifecycle controls for partially or fully autonomous entities.

 Why Now

-The window for establishing open standards is narrow.
-If major platforms implement proprietary governance approaches, interoperability becomes significantly harder to achieve after the fact.
-AEAP exists to ensure this critical layer develops as an open protocol, not a proprietary lock-in.
+The window for establishing open governance standards is narrow.
+If major platforms implement proprietary governance, interoperability becomes significantly harder after the fact.
+AEA/P exists to ensure this critical layer develops as an open protocol.

 Origin & Prior Art

-AEAP is not a theoretical proposal.
-Its core concepts were designed, implemented, and tested in a working platform years before the current AI agent boom.
+AEA/P is not a theoretical proposal.
+Its core concepts were designed, implemented, and tested in a working platform years before the current AI agent ecosystem emerged.

 Get Involved